-The monument to the 1st Massachusetts Cavalry Regiment is south of Gettysburg on Sedgwick Avenue.
-(39.796061 N, 77.234161 W; Google map; Tour map: Sedgwick Avenue) It was erected in 1885 by the Commonwealth of Massachusetts.
+The monument to the 1st Massachusetts Volunteer Cavalry Regiment is south of Gettysburg on Sedgwick Avenue.
+(Sedgwick Avenue tour map) The Commonwealth of Massachusetts erected the monument in 1885.

-The 1st Massachusetts Cavalry was commanded at the Battle of Gettysburg by Lieutenant Colonel Greely S. Curtis.
+Lieutenant Colonel Greely S. Curtis commanded the 1st Massachusetts Cavalry at the Battle of Gettysburg.
 It brought 292 men to the field, and suffered no losses.
-The regiment was temporarily attached to the 6th Corps Headquarters.
+The regiment was attached to the 6th Corps Headquarters.

 From the monument: